Deducteam/lambdapi/doc/about.md

 What is Lambdapi?
 -----------------

 The `lambdapi` system is several things!
+It is intended to replace [Dedukti](https://deducteam.github.io/) in a near future.
+It extends `Dedukti` with new features, especially interactive proof development.

 ### A logical framework